MalteBorgwardt/VRisbee/README.md

 # VRisbee

-The Unity-Project VRisbee, a VR Frisbee game created to study How Hand Visibility Influences How Hand Visibility Impacts Throwing Accuracy and Experience in Virtual Reality.
+The Unity-Project VRisbee, a VR Frisbee game created in 2022 to study How Hand Visibility Influences How Hand Visibility Impacts Throwing Accuracy and Experience in Virtual Reality.

 A project by Malte Borgwardt, Jonas Boueke, María Sanabria Rojas, Michael Bonfert and Robert Porzel.